MV Stellar Banner: Loss

-During the weekend of 12–14 June 2020, a Poseidon aircraft conducted overflights of the area of the sinking and found no evidence of oil escaping from Stellar Banner′s sunken wreck, according to the Brazilian Navy.
+During the weekend of 12–14 June, a Poseidon aircraft conducted overflights of the area of the sinking and found no evidence of escaping oil, according to the Brazilian Navy.
 The oil spill response vessel Água Marinha and the ocean support vessel Iguatemi also monitored the area for 72 hours after Stellar Banner sank.

 Investigation

 On 26 October 2021, the Maritime Administrator of the Republic of the Marshall Islands published a casualty investigation report on the loss of Stellar Banner.
 The report concluded that the most significant cause of the accident was the ship's deviation from her planned route when transiting the Baía de São Marcos, and pointed also to deficiencies in on-board management and in the information available on nautical charts.